On this page

 Key rotation

-An advantage to using the OAuth 2.0 connection is that you can rotate keys to adhere to cryptographic best practices.
-You can rotate keys for a specific OAuth 2.0 connection by following these API steps:
+You can rotate keys manually for a specific OAuth 2.0 connection by following these API steps:

-1. Generate a new key for the Org2Org app
+1. Generate a new key for the Org2Org app.

-2. Register the new key with the corresponding service app
+2. Register the new key with the corresponding service app.

-3. Update the current credentials for the Org2Org app
+3. Update the current credentials for the Org2Org app.

 Note: If you want to minimize downtime during key rotation, you can update the service app (step two) with both the old and new keys, since jwks.keys is an array that can handle different kid identifiers.
 You can remove the old key after you verify that provisioning works with the new key.